- Introduction to STDs/STIs

 6️⃣Ebola

-In 2022, The WHO has recognised the threat of the new, emerging and re-emerging pathogens and has called for concerted effort to tackle the threat
+In 2022, the WHO recognised the threat of the new, emerging and re-emerging pathogens and called for a concerted effort to tackle the threat

 Head up: We will cover each separately in our upcoming posts, so register to get a notification when published